+35725368683

 The deceased can appoint a guardian for their child or children.
 However, the court may remove the guardian and select another (Article 34).

-A gift in contemplation of death, called “donatio mortis causa”, is a gift made when the donor expects to die.
+A gift in contemplation of death, called “donatio mortis causa”, is made when the donor expects to die.
 The gift will be given to the recipient after the donor’s death (Article 40).

 The gift in contemplation of death is revocable (you can take it back).
 The gift can be revoked if the donor does not die or recovers from illness.